Domestic Violence Restraining Order FAQs

 If you are facing immediate harm you should call 911 to contact the police.
 A law enforcement officer should be able to advise you about getting an emergency domestic violence restraining order.

 As you can see, domestic violence is a pattern of behavior, meaning that it will persist until steps are taken to protect the victim.
 Often times those suffering from domestic violence believe they only have two choices -- stay and endure or walk away.
-While getting out of a situation may be necessary in many circumstances, the fact is that there are often many different options available depending on the level of abuse.
+While getting out of a situation may be necessary in many circumstances, the fact is that there are often many different options available.
 Explore those options and ways you can protect yourself and your family by speaking with a qualified family law attorney in your area.